-- 9.23.
-The Authority noted that the cost of the planned works is indicative.
-The Authority had proposed to consider the addition to aeronautical assets during the 2nd control period as given in Table 29 subject to true-up of RAB based on actual aeronautical asset addition while determining tariffs for the 3rd control period. - 9.24.
+- 8.23.
+The Authority notes that the cost of the planned works is indicative.
+The Authority proposes to consider the addition to aeronautical assets during the 2nd control period as given in Table 27 subject to true-up of RAB based on actual aeronautical asset addition while determining tariffs for the 3rd control period. - 8.24.
 In the 2nd control period, project works related to construction of parallel taxi track and ancillary works, extension of runway and strengthening of runway, taxiway and apron, perimeter road and lighting watch tower, construction of integrated terminal building, expansion and modification of terminal building, city side expansion of terminal building, construction of E&M work shop, construction of fire station, construction of quarters for AAI's staff and construction of boundary land around acquired land are proposed to be taken up.
 AAI has provided AUCC document for all the major development works except for construction of quarters for AAI's staff.
 These require user consultation as per the Guidelines.
-The Authority expects AAI to provide all the required project information as part of the consultation process with users. - 9.25.
-Based on the material before it and its analysis, the Authority proposed the following: - 9.25.1.
-To consider allowable project cost of ₹ 261.9 crores and accordingly to reckon the amount of ₹ 261.9 crores as addition for total assets during the 2nd control period. - 9.25.2.
-Directs AAI to undertake user stakeholder consultation process for major capital expenditure items as per the Guidelines. - 9.25.3.
-To true-up the Opening RAB of the next control period depending on the capital expenditure incurred and date of capitalisation of underlying assets in a given year.
+The Authority expects AAI to provide all the required project information as part of the consultation process with users.